 With the complicity of the mainstream media in Wisconsin intententionally NOT reporting the aggressive roll backs of fifty years of improvements in teaching pay and working conditions, many school boards and school district administrators across Wisconsin have cut teacher compensation and benefits with impunity knowing that their words and actions towards teachers will not be reported on by a compliant anti-teacher media that is supportive of Governor Walker.

-In February 2014, the team that created this website will be aggressively telling the story, district by district, of the severe impact to teachers' lives and future that have resulted from Act 10.
+In the next two months, the team that created this website will be aggressively telling the story, district by district, of the severe impact to teachers' lives and future that have resulted from Act 10.

 We hope that this website will be used not only by teachers seeking employment but also by parents and businesses to identify school districts that respect and compensate teachers as professionals.
 Throughout 2014, we will be using the survey data to spotlight some employment and compensation trends revealed in the returned surveys.

-We hope to have the first 50 school district pages on the site by early February 2014.
-Our goal is to have a district page for every school district in southeastern Wisconsin ready on February 1st, 2014.
-We are collecting surveys from districts across Wisconsin, and will add the new district pages as fast as possible.
-To receive updates when new district pages are added, please sign up for email notifications at the bottom of this page.
+Our goal is to have a district page for every school district in southeastern Wisconsin ready by September 2014.
+We are collecting information from districts across Wisconsin, and will add new district pages as fast as possible.
+To receive updates when new district pages are added, please sign up for email notifications from this website.

 In addition to providing information about Teaching in Wisconsin through this website, we are developing a volunteer list to provide speakers for any group wishing to learn of the disastrous effects of Act 10 to the future of every teacher in Wisconsin.
 We have already been contacted to speak to the next generation of teachers at several Schools of Education across Wisconsin.
 We do not want to turn down any request to tell the true story of how Teaching in Wisconsin has changed since the election of Scott Walker as Governor.
 If you enjoy speaking to groups, especially the next generation of teachers in Wisconsin, please consider volunteering to join our team.